 As the boat moves, the unit charts the changes in depth on the display to create a profile of the Bottom Contour.
 The type of bottom can be determined from the return charted on the display.
+A Hard Bottom such as compacted sediment or flat rock appears as a thinner line across the display.
+A Soft Bottom such as mud or sand appears as a thicker line across the display.
+Rocky Bottoms have a broken, random appearance.

-The sonar returns from the bottom, structure, and fish can be represented as Inverse, Structure ID®, WhiteLineTM, or Black (Bottom Black).
-See Sonar X-Press TM Menu: Bottom View to set the Bottom View.
+The sonar returns from the bottom, structure, and fish can be represented as Inverse, Structure ID[®], WhiteLineTM, or Black (Bottom Black).
+See Sonar X-PressTM Menu: Bottom View to set the Bottom View.